Alco promotional photo of AT&SF #51

 The Alco PA and PB will feature all-new exclusive TCS sound decoders featuring Rapido's own Alco 244 recordings.
 These decoders are being customized for Rapido to be fully compatible with our proven range of ESU LokSound decoders, and they feature phenomenal motor and slow speed control.

 We are excited to be working with Pennsylvania-based TCS.
-I've been a personal customer of TCS since the mid-1990s and it's a pleasure to be working with the Forsyth family and the whole TCS team to bring their exceptional sound decoders to the wider Rapido community.
-We promise you will be impressed.
+Many of us at Rapido have been personal customers of TCS since the mid-1990s and it's a pleasure to be working with the Forsyth family and the whole TCS team to bring their exceptional sound decoders to the wider Rapido community.
+We promise - you will be impressed.

 Each PA & PB locomotive will have road specefic details applied.
 Details are listed with each product.
 You can see a visual representation of the details by clicking the button below.